 Probate Fee Increase Scrapped for Good

-Samuels has reported on several occasions of the proposed increase in probate fees which was first devised and considered in early 2017.
+Samuels has reported on several occasions about the proposed increase in probate fees which was first devised and considered in early 2017.
 The proposed increase would have seen fees calculated on a sliding scale, with estates worth in excess of £2 million attracting a fee of £6,000.

 The proposed increase caused uproar in the press with some referring to it as an “extra death tax” or “stealth tax” for those who had paid tax their whole lives, and already pay significant levels of inheritance tax on death.